SimeonHristov99/FMI_Semester_3/Data Structures/Week4 - Stack/README.md

 # Tasks

-Task1: Make a linked implementation of a stack using a template.
+Task1: Make a static implementation of a stack using a template.